melanielaporte/JLCPCB-Ordering-Guide/README.md

 4. **Solder Mask Color:** Green, Blue, Red, Black, etc.
 5. **Surface Finish:** HASL or ENIG.
 6. **Copper Weight:** 1oz, 2oz, etc.

-7.
-ADD Screenshot of PCB Customization Page
+WILL ADD Screenshot of PCB Customization Page

  > ## Optional Suggestion: Consider Ordering a Raw PCB in Addition to an Assembled PCB
  > - Raw PCBs are cheaper than fully assembled ones and useful for early-stage testing of layout, connectivity, and fit.